bitextor/bitextor/README.md

 ```
 Options -u and -e can be combined to specify the file where the documents downloaded from the URL will be stored for future processing.

-See more useful options using -h or --help command.
+See more useful options, entry points and stop points of the whole pipeline using -h or --help command.

-It is worth noting that a bilingual lexicon relating the languages of the parallel corpus that will be built is required.
-Some dictionaries are provided already, but customised dictionaries can easily be built from parallel corpora as explained in the next section.
+It is worth noting that a bilingual lexicon relating the languages of the parallel corpus that will be built is required if you are using the default document aligner.
+Some dictionaries are provided already in [bitextor-data](https://github.com/bitextor/bitextor-data), but customised dictionaries can easily be built from parallel corpora as explained in the next section.

 To test our baseline you can use the configuration file included in the repository (given the code at `~/bitextor` and the probabilistic dictionaries at `~/bitextor-dictionaries/??-??.dic`).
 See format documentation inside the `baseline.conf` to create your own file.
 In action: